Golfer Bud Cauley expresses his dismay for San Francisco after SUV is broken into

 San Francisco has dealt with a deluge of crime in the city for several years.
 According to City-Data.com, the city experienced 355 robberies, 598 burglaries and 4,461 thefts per 100,000 people in 2018 – the most recent data provided on the website.

-It’s unclear if anything was taken from Cauley’s SUV.
+It’s unclear what was in Cauley's backpack.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM